 Easements for both the trail and the future Purple Line are included in the development plan, and much of the discussion at Thursday’s hearing centered around potential conflicts between bicycle and pedestrian traffic as the trail enters the urban area, along with timing and phasing of the construction.

-Developers will be required to wait until construction of nearby Lot 31 is complete before beginning the construction of the Bethesda Avenue path, which will affect street parking.
+Developers will be required to wait until is complete before beginning the construction of the Bethesda Avenue path, which will affect street parking.
 Commissioners also addressed worries from the Town of Chevy Chase, which issued a letter raising concerns the development could increase use on a dangerous stretch of Wisconsin Avenue.

 The letter also recommended development should be phased so as not to coincide with Lot 31 construction.